EventKit/eventkit-cloud/windows.md

-#Getting started with Eventkit-Cloud on Windows
+# Getting started with Eventkit-Cloud on Windows

 This guide will specifically help users who want to test the application on Windows.
 Users with no development experience should be able to start the application.
-Likewise a developer could use this setup as well, because any files edited in the host directory will be ran in the docker containers by stopping and restarting Docker.
+Likewise a developer could use this setup as well, because any files edited in the host directory will be run in the docker containers by stopping and restarting Docker.
 ## Initial Setup
 1. Download and install Vagrant:
    -Download file`https://releases.hashicorp.com/vagrant/1.8.6/vagrant_1.8.6.msi`